702573N/Obsidian-Tasks-Calendar/README.md

 pages: "dv.pages().file.tasks.where(t => t.tags.includes('#Pierre'))"
 pages: "dv.pages().file.tasks.where(t=>!t.checked && t.header.subpath != 'Log')"
 ```
-It is also possible to define complex DQL (Dataview Query Language) queries.
+It is also possible to define complex queries.
 These must start with `dv.pages` and output tasks as a result.

 ### view: